nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/block-template.md

-# Save as Template
+# Save as template
 <PluginInfo name="ui-schema-storage"></PluginInfo>

 ## Introduction

-The "Save as Block Template" feature allows you to preserve a block and its associated data tables as a reusable template.
-These templates are centrally managed in the template management page, streamlining your workflow when creating new blocks.
-When adding blocks to your project, you can either reference an existing template or create a copy, enabling rapid and consistent block creation.
+Saving a block as a template allows you to save both the block and its associated data tables.
+These templates can be centrally managed on the template management page.
+When adding a block, you can choose to reference or copy a template to quickly create a new block.

-## User Manual
+## User Guide

 ![20240407175846](https://static-docs.nocobase.com/20240407175846.png)

-Personalize your block template by giving it a unique and descriptive name.
+You can customize the name of the block template.

 ![20240407153407](https://static-docs.nocobase.com/20240407153407.png)

-Efficiently manage your entire collection of block templates through the centralized **block templates** page.
+All block templates can be centrally managed on the block template management page.

 ![20240407153550](https://static-docs.nocobase.com/20240407153550.png)

-Accelerate your block creation process by choosing to either reference or copy an existing template when adding new blocks to your project.
+When adding a block, you can either reference or copy a template to create the block quickly.

 ![20240422095346](https://static-docs.nocobase.com/20240422095346.png)

-For a comprehensive guide on block templates and their capabilities, please consult our detailed documentation on [Block Templates](/handbook/ui/blocks/block-templates)
+For more information about block templates, refer to [Block Templates](/handbook/ui/blocks/block-templates).